 - Hydration – as your skin is exposed to more extreme weather conditions, it needs added moisture.

-- Nutrition – just as we need nourishing foods to build our immune system in cooler months, our skin needs added nourishment as well.
+- Nourish – just as we need nourishing foods to build our immune system in cooler months, our skin needs added nourishment as well.

 Skin is delicate, and some exfoliants are way too harsh for our skin!
 Exfoliating is a method of removing dead skin cells, but what you don’t want to do is remove alive and thriving cells at the same time.
 Moreover, many mainstream exfoliants contain harmful chemicals which leave the skin stripped and exposed.